Delacrua/exchange_rates/README.md

 This project is a service for fetching and converting exchange rates between different currencies.
 It supports retrieving exchange rates from various cryptocurrency exchanges and caching the results for improved performance.
+Currently supports Binance and KuCoin as available exchanges.

 ## Prerequisites